omernomer/frontend-assessment/README.md

 # IQVIA Frontend Assessment

 ## Instructions
 1. Create a table consisting of countries with their corresponding data as shown below.
-Examples of the data structure are listed below for reference as well.
+Mock data is provided for you in `/src` directory.
+Also, see reference to the Country interface below.
 2. Build sorting capabilities that are triggered when selecting table headers: ascending, descending and none.
 You only need to support sorting one column at a time.

 <br />